CaptainBoggle/goldmine_monorepo/README.md

 - Example Model: http://localhost:6000
 - PhenoTagger Model: http://localhost:6001

+## Data Management

+The `.data` folder contains pre-loaded predictions and evaluation results to avoid re-running expensive operations.
+This data is committed to the repository for faster development and consistent results across team members.

+**Key benefits:**
+- 🚀 **Faster startup** - No need to re-run predictions
+- 🔄 **Consistent results** - Same data across all team members
+- 📊 **Version control** - Track changes to predictions and metrics
+- 👥 **Easy collaboration** - New team members get pre-loaded data

 ## Development
 First, ensure git and git-lfs are installed.
 The latter is required for cloning large model weight files.